 Quite by chance, five of the seven members of Concordia's contingent in the parish confirmation class of 1966 attended the Heritage Luncheon.
-Clinton Babolian, Jim Juve, Alene (Grover) Sladky, Sharon (Swanson) Lipp, and Cheryl (Hanson) Ostlie posed for the picture below.
+Clinton Babolian, Jim Juve, Alene (Grover) Sladky, Sharon (Swanson) Lipp, and Cheryl (Hanson) Ostlie posed for the picture on the next page.

 The only classmate missing was Cleone Koester.
 Paul Grover passed away in 2014.